annotation/stam/README.md

 ### Class: TextResource

 This holds the textual resource to be annotated.
-The text *MUST* be in Unicode Normal Form C (NFC).
+The text *MUST* be in [Unicode Normalization Form C (NFC)](https://www.unicode.org/reports/tr15/).

 ### Class: Annotation Data Set